Posterior tibial artery

 - Clinical relations

-The posterior tibial artery arises between the tibia and fibula at the level of the lower margin of the popliteus muscle.
-It takes an inferomedial course, descending through the flexor compartment of the leg.
+The posterior tibial artery arises as a terminal branch of the popliteal artery between the tibia and fibula at the level of the lower margin of the popliteus muscle.
+It takes an inferomedial course, descending through the posterior (flexor) compartment of the leg.
 The artery enters the foot by passing inferiorly to the medial malleolus.
 Midway between the malleolus and the tubercle of calcaneus, it ends by splitting into the lateral and medial plantar arteries.

 The proximal part of the posterior tibial artery lies deep to the gastrocnemius and soleus muscles.
 As it descends through the leg, the artery courses over the posterior surfaces of the tibialis posterior, flexor digitorum longus, tibia and the ankle joint.
 The distal part of the artery is more superficial, coursing underneath the skin.
 At the ankle level, the artery runs parallel and anterior to the calcaneal tendon.
 It then traverses the tarsal tunnel, deep to the flexor retinaculum, entering the plantar compartment of the foot.
 The terminal bifurcation of the posterior tibial artery is located deep to the adductor hallucis muscle.